bhrigu123/huffman-coding/README.md

 #### Repo to Repl
 1. Click on the repl.it badge above.
-2. Click the green "Run" button and the existing tests cases should run
+2. Look for the green "Run" button at the top of the screen.
+Click on it and existing tests cases should run

 ![run](/img/runButton.png)

+3. If you get an error "No module named pytest", then run the following commands on the right hand side in the bash prompt.
+  - chmod 755 install.sh
+  - ./install.sh (pytest and autopep8 install triggered)

+4. Now, try clicking the green "Run" button again.

 #### Testing / Running the program